SuperCh-SE-NCSU/ProjectScraping/README.md

   (1).
 Crawl craigslist to get sale price and other information and send the information to subscribed users's emails (completed)

   (2).
-Post to get the price from kbb (demo, to implement it in a function)
+Set parameters to get the price from kbb (demo, to implement it in a function)

   (3).
 Integrate part 1 and part 2 to form the information sended to users (partly completed)